Robert J. Giuffra Jr.Co-Chair

 - International Tax Review’s Tax Disputes/Controversy Leaders Guide – leading lawyer in tax disputes and controversy (2011, 2012)

 - Practical Law Company, PLC Which Lawyer – Dispute Resolution USA: Securities Litigation (2012), Dispute Resolution: NY (2012)

 - Recipient, 2008 Burton Award for Legal Achievement

-- Crain’s New York Business – profiled as one of “five top white-collar defense attorneys working in New York City today” (September 23, 2002)
+- Crain’s New York Business – one of “five top white-collar defense attorneys working in New York City today” (September 23, 2002)

-- Los Angeles Times – identified as one of six leading “Capital Counselors” who represent “some of the nation’s best known clients” (July 30, 1998)
+- Los Angeles Times – one of six leading “Capital Counselors” who represent “some of the nation’s best known clients” (July 30, 1998)